AhmetZamanis/KaggleStoreSales/ReportPart1.md

 ![](ReportPart1_files/figure-commonmark/cell-27-output-1.png)

-This shows us the “overall” seasonality pattern across one year: We likely have strong weekly seasonality that persists over years, and some monthly seasonality especially towards December.
+This shows us the “overall” seasonality pattern across one year: We likely have a strong weekly seasonality pattern that holds across the years, and some monthly seasonality especially towards December.

 #### Monthly & weekly seasonality